ssk13/SeniorProject/PseudoComposerWeb/README.md

 	* Make m6 descending and M6 ascending and descending a soft rule
 	* Avoid skipping to and from a temporary high point
 	* Accidental Bb's followed by descending motion
-	* Avoid unisons (on strong beats in 2nd and 3rd species)
 	* Avoid skipping in both voices - not as bad if 3rds
 	* Change direction after a large skip (larger than a 4th) with a step
 	* Try to fill in skips